efellemedia/docs/homestead.md

 # Homestead
 As FusionCMS is built on Laravel, we pretty much follow the standard local development workflow as you would find with any Laravel developer.
 For local development, we use the official Laravel Homestead Vagrant box that provides all the necessary software and libraries.
 If you're not familiar with virtual boxes, you're in for a treat!
 With a virtual box development environment, you do not need to worry about messing up your operating system.
 Virtual boxes are completely disposable.
 If something goes wrong, you can destroy and re-create the box in minutes!

-Homestead runs on any Windows, Mac, or Linux system, and includes the Nginx web server, PHP 7.2, PHP 7.1, PHP 7.0, MySQL, PostgreSQL, Redis, Memcached, Node, and all of the other goodies you need to develop amazing websites.
+Homestead runs on any Windows, Mac, or Linux system, and includes the Nginx web server, PHP 7.3, PHP 7.2, PHP 7.1, PHP 7.0, MySQL, PostgreSQL, Redis, Memcached, Node, and all of the other goodies you need to develop amazing websites.

 > If you are using Windows, you may need to enable hardware virtualization (VT-x).
 It can usually be enabled via your BIOS.
 If you are using Hyper-V on a UEFI system you may additionally need to disable Hyper-V in order to access VT-x.